 Losing teeth is both exciting and scary.
 Kids are thrilled to be taking a step toward growing up but can be nervous about the process.
 Children may be eagerly waiting for a tooth to fall out while still feeling anxiety about whether or not they’ll swallow their teeth while they’re eating or sleeping or if losing a tooth will be painful.
-As a parent, there are number of steps that you can take to ease kids’ anxiety and minimize the pain that may occur when you pull a tooth that is ready to come out.
+As a parent, there are numbers of steps that you can take to ease kids’ anxiety and minimize the pain that may occur when you pull a loose baby tooth that is ready to come out.

 Most kids start to lose their baby teeth around age six.
 Typically the teeth in the front of the mouth are the first to fall out.
 The baby teeth roots become reabsorbed as the adult teeth start to grow, which leaves just a little bit of connective tissue holding them in place.
 Consequently, the baby teeth start to become loose.